 10am - Welcome and overview of the Eastbourne Carbon Neutral 2030 Campaign.
 Councillor Jon Dow, Eastbourne Borough Council

-10.30am & 2pm - How to measure your carbon footprint.
+10.30am and 2pm - How to measure your carbon footprint.
 Miles Berkley, Executive Director, Eastbourne Eco Action Network.

-11am & 2.30pm - Tackling the climate emergency – what can the local community, council and partners do?
+11am and 2.30pm - Tackling the climate emergency – what can the local community, council and partners do?
 Alasdair Roxburgh, Director of Communities and Networks, Friends of the Earth.

-11.30am & 3pm - What does the climate emergency mean to young people and what would they like to see happen in Eastbourne?
+11.30am and 3pm - What does the climate emergency mean to young people and what would they like to see happen in Eastbourne?
 Kira Hesse, Extinction Rebellion.

-12 noon & 3.30pm - Active travel: a win/win for your health and the environment.
+12 noon and 3.30pm - Active travel: a win/win for your health and the environment.
 Dr Scarlett McNally, NHS/ Bespoke.

 3.45pm - Closing speech and next steps.
 Councillor Jon Dow, Eastbourne Borough Council.